Iselinklementin/semester-project-2/README.md

 Design your website using your favourite tool.
 You will need to create a suitable logo.
 You must apply all that you have learned in your studies so far.
 The site must have a good user experience and UI design, following today’s trends and design patterns.
 Build a frontend with home, product list, product detail and cart pages.
 Build admin pages to create, update and delete products.

 **The home page must include:**

-    A hero banner with an image that is uploaded to Strapi.
+- A hero banner with an image that is uploaded to Strapi.
 You can find this in the Home single type in the provided Strapi project.
-    A list of featured products.
+- A list of featured products.
 On Strapi products can be marked as ‘featured’.
 When a product is marked as ‘featured’ it should be displayed on the homepage.
-You can find the products in the Products collection type.

 **The products page must include:**

-    A list of all products added to Strapi.
+- A list of all products added to Strapi.
 Each product must display its title, price and image.
 The product should link to its products detail page.
-    A search text box.
-When searching (filtering), only the products that include the searched text in their title or description should be listed.
+- A search text box.
+When searching, only the products that include the searched text in their title or description should be listed.

 **The product details page must include:**

-    title
+- Title
-    description
+- Description
-    image
+- Image
-    price
+- Price
-    an add to cart button.
+- An add to cart button.
 This will toggle the product in and out of a cart array stored in local storage.

 The cart/basket page must display a list of all products added to the cart.
 Load the items that have been added to local storage and display them on the page.
 If the cart is empty display a message indicating this.